 PROGRAMS and SERVICES

-Electives and Modules: Led by staff in the Clinical Center's Office of Clinical Research Training and Medical Education, participants select their focused areas of interest, referred to as 'electives' from six modules that offer exposure to administrative, clinical, support, and research settings:
+Electives and Modules: Guided by staff in the Clinical Center's Office of Clinical Research Training and Medical Education, participants may select up to four of the following focus areas:

 - Critical Infrastructure

 - Support Services

 - Communications and Outreach

 For a detailed list of the topics in each focus area, please review the Program-Specific Elements.
 To learn more about the research resources available at the NIH Bethesda campus, please visit NIH Clinical Center's Collaboration Website.

 This training opportunity is open to extramural professionals and NIH investigators and staff who have at least seven years of meaningful clinical research experience beyond an advanced degree in their field.
 Typically, candidates should fit into one of the following four categories:

 - Administrative professionals managing a clinical research program

 - Healthcare professionals managing a clinical research program

 - Institutional officers overseeing research